manawa family constellations

 Family Constellations

-The facilitator asks the seeker who belongs to their family, and what the issue is.
+The choice of group or individual work depends on you.
+In either case the facilitator asks the seeker who belongs to their family, and what the issue is.
 It may be one listed above.
 The seeker selects from the circle people to represent members of their family system, and positions them on the floor in relation to each other, and then the constellation comes into being.

 Safety